 How do you use the word ecco in Italian?
 What does it mean?
 How do you pronounce it?

-In this lesson, we will look at how to use this word along with many audio recordings and example sentences.
+In this lesson, we will look at how to use this word with the help of many audio recordings and example sentences.
 Read on to learn everything you need to know!

 Ecco in Italian